wp-plugins/wptouch/readme.txt

 * Updated styling for post listings, titles now use ellipses
 * Updated list item styling in posts
-* Updated blockquote styling in posts
+* Updated block quote styling in posts
 * Changed default Gravatar image
 * Minor tweaks to calendar icon appearance
 * Removed a reference to an image that was missing and unused